 Outreach Workshops & Programs

-A koru, the spiral shape of an unfurling fern frond, symbolizes new life, growth, strength and peace.
-This symbol helps to convey the possibilities that unfold through the practice of mindfulness and meditation.
-The Koru Workshop is a 4 week series of 75 minute sessions which offers the type of growth symbolized by the koru.
-Beyond simply decreasing your stress, this course offers approaches and skills to help you find more satisfaction in your daily life.
-The course consists of 4 classes which are designed to help you learn mindfulness through the practice of specific skills that calm and focus your mind.
+This workshop is a 4 week series of 75 minute sessions which offers approaches and skills to help you find more satisfaction in your daily life.
+Each class is designed to help you learn mindfulness through the practice of specific skills that calm and focus your mind and help you be more present in your daily life.
 If you are feeling pressured and stressed, or just are interested in learning a new skill that can enrich your life, these classes are for you!
 Pre-registration is required and students need to be able to attend all 4 sessions.

 The Anxiety and Stress Management Workshop